lcosseddu/Youtube_Transcripts/README.md

 # YouTube Transcriptor

 YouTube Transcriptor is a Python tool that allows you to extract and save transcripts from YouTube videos.
-It now includes a web application interface for easier use.
+It now includes a web application interface with user authentication for easier and more secure use.

 ## Features